Michael Coulson (footballer): York City

 Coulson joined newly promoted League Two club York City on a two-year contract on 29 June 2012.
 He scored on his debut with a long-range strike away to League One team Doncaster Rovers in the League Cup first round to give York a 1–0 lead, with the match finishing 1–1 after extra time.
 Coulson missed York's first penalty in the ensuing penalty shoot-out, which the team lost 4–2.
 He then played in York's first Football League fixture since their promotion, a 3–1 defeat at home to Wycombe Wanderers on 18 August 2012.
 After sustaining a cruciate ligament injury during York's away match against Accrington on 23 October 2012, Coulson was expected to be out for the rest of 2012–13.
 However, he made his return as a 73rd-minute substitute in York's 0–0 draw away to Bristol Rovers on 30 March 2013.
 He finished the season with 21 appearances and five goals.

 St Johnstone

 In March 2016, Coulson signed a pre-contract deal with Scottish Premiership club St Johnstone, and would join on a two-year contract in the summer.

 Scarborough Athletic

 On 25 July 2017, Coulson signed for Northern Premier League Division One North club Scarborough Athletic.
+In the 2022 Northern Premier League play-off final, Coulson scored the first goal of the game in a 2–1 win against Warrington Town.

+On 26 November 2023, Coulson departed the club by mutual consent in order to allow him to find more game time.

+Farsley Celtic

+On 1 December 2023, Coulson joined fellow National League North club Farsley Celtic.

+Bridlington Town

+In June 2024 Coulson left Farsley Celtic and joined Bridlington Town.